-Katy Doughty is the CYWH’s graphic designer and media coordinator.
+Ara Tolentino is the CYWH’s web content coordinator.
 She manages the CYWH and YMH websites, designs all print and web material, and helps ensure that all information posted is clear and accurate.
 She also helps manage the CYWH social media accounts.
-Ara is passionate about helping young people worldwide to understand their bodies and their health through accessible and educational online information.
+Ara is passionate about impacting the community through web content creation/management and social media.

 Jill R. Kavanaugh, MLIS, AHIP, Media Consultant